North Tyneside Steam Railway: No.08915

 No.08915 (originally D4145) used to be of Allerton (AN) depot.
 Restored to BR Blue in 2017.

 No.03078

-No.03078 (originally D2078) used to be of Gateshead (GD) depot.
+No.03078 (originally D2078) used to be of Gateshead (GD) depot and Newcastle's pilot shunter.
 Repainted into BR Blue early 2019.

 No.10

 An early diesel built in 1958, Consett Iron and Steelworks No.10 is the last example of in-house production of locomotives by industrial railways in the North East.
 It was conceived in their Templetown workshops to satisfy a need for a 300 hp shunter with mechanical transmission, and was based on a Hunslet design.
 It was built by reusing many parts from steam locomotives.
 Eventually redundant to Sentinel's with hydraulic transmission, it was donated in 1976 to the Tyne and wear Museums Service by the work's later owner, the British Steel Corporation.
-Work has begun to return No.10 to operational condition which includes a full rewire and repairs to the compressed air system.
+No.10 operated its first demonstration goods trains on the line at the Rail 200 Gala weekend in 2025, and sees limited use since restoration.